awslabs/amazon-timestream-odbc-driver/docs/markdown/setup/developer-guide.md

 Ensure `OKTA_HOST` does not include `https://` or `http://`.

 ### Big Table Pagination Tests
 Big table pagination tests are time-consuming.
-To save time for integration test， they are disabled by default.
-They could be enabled by export environment variable `BIG_TABLE_PAGINATION_TEST_ENABLE` to `true`.
+To save time for integration test, they are disabled by default.
+They can be enabled by exporting the environment variable `BIG_TABLE_PAGINATION_TEST_ENABLE` with the value `true`.

 ### Proxy Manual Test on Windows
 For setting up connection proxy properties, see [connection proxy guide.](connection-proxy-guide.md).